 - Praised for: AI capabilities, automation, deep visibility

-- Criticized for: Cost, licensing complexity, customization limits
+- Criticized for: Cost, overwhelming UI

-Dynatrace vs Datadog:
+Dynatrace vs Datadog

 Both Dynatrace and Datadog offer full-stack observability, but Dynatrace is built for larger enterprises with AI-driven automation and business metric correlation.
 While Datadog offers greater modularity and broader community support, Dynatrace delivers deeper automation and out-of-the-box intelligence—but at a premium cost.
 For teams that need predictive insights and AI-led triaging, Dynatrace may be the stronger (if more expensive) choice.